Usage¶

 Upload one or more files to Telegram using your personal account.
-The maximum file size is 2 GiB and by default they will be saved in your saved messages.
+The maximum file size is 2 GiB for free users and 4 GiB for premium accounts.
+By default, they will be saved in your saved messages.

 telegram-upload [OPTIONS] [FILES]...